mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/The Arch.md

 #### Alternate Stunt

 **Enhanced Understanding:** The Arch subtly bends its surroundings in ways that aid in scientific understanding or advancements.
-Anyone nearby with scientific background or training gains a +2 bonus to all [[create advantage]] or overcome rolls when attempting to achieve a scientific breakthrough.
+Anyone nearby with scientific background or training gains a +2 bonus to all [[Create Advantage]] or overcome rolls when attempting to achieve a scientific breakthrough.

 ### Urban Horror